bookofproofs/bookofproofs.github.io/_sources/history/20th-century/james.md

 7. Made significant advancements in computational fluid dynamics, leading to new insights into the physics of turbulent flow.
 8. Published extensively on mathematical topics, including a number of influential books on numerical analysis and dynamical systems.

-Born 23 May1928, Croydon, Surrey, England.
+Born 23 May 1928, Croydon, Surrey, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/James/)